MicrosoftDocs/quantum-docs-pr/articles/resources/relnotes.md

 This release contains the following:

-- Opened namespaces in Q# notebooks are now available for all future cell executions.
+- Opened namespaces in Q# notebooks are now available for all future cell computations.
 This allows, for example, namespaces to be opened once in a cell at the top of the notebook, rather than needing to open relevant namespaces in each code cell.
 A new `%lsopen` magic command displays the list of currently-opened namespaces.

 See the full list of closed PRs for [libraries](https://github.com/Microsoft/QuantumLibraries/pulls?q=is%3Apr+is%3Aclosed), [compiler](https://github.com/microsoft/qsharp-compiler/pulls?q=is%3Apr+is%3Aclosed), [runtime](https://github.com/microsoft/qsharp-runtime/pulls?q=is%3Apr+is%3Aclosed), [samples](https://github.com/Microsoft/Quantum/pulls?q=is%3Apr+is%3Aclosed), [IQ#](https://github.com/microsoft/iqsharp/pulls?q=is%3Apr+is%3Aclosed) and [Katas](https://github.com/microsoft/QuantumKatas/pulls?q=is%3Apr+is%3Aclosed).